-As the central point of the 2021 statewide Tarnanthi Festival, AGSA presents dozens of new works created through diverse collaborative projects and by individual artists around the country.
-Building on the success of the memorable 2017 and 2019 festival exhibitions at AGSA, Tarnanthi at AGSA is a nationwide survey that promises ambitious and innovative up-to-the-minute contemporary art combined with deep reflection on unwavering cultural connections.
+As the main venue for the 2021 statewide Tarnanthi festival, AGSA presents dozens of new works created by individual artists around the country and through diverse collaborative projects.
+Tarnanthi at AGSA is a nationwide survey exhibition that promises ambitious and innovative contemporary First Nations art combined with deep reflection on unwavering cultural connections.

-During Tarnanthi, AGSA will also host an extensive array of talks, tours, performances, workshops, creative activities and student programs, plus themed activities in The Studio
+AGSA will also host an extensive array of talks, tours, performances, workshops, creative activities and student programs, plus themed activities in The Studio.

 Some of the featured projects at AGSA include: